vinayhegde1990/devops-notes/docs/source/MySQL.rst

 MySQL
 **********

-*This section covers the basics of how MySQL works*
+*Some useful links to cover the basics of MySQl*

 ########